Zidovudine: Patent filed and FDA approval

-A rigorous double-blind, placebo-controlled randomized trial of AZT was subsequently conducted by Burroughs-Wellcome and proved that AZT safely prolongs the lives of people with HIV.
+A double-blind, placebo-controlled randomized trial of AZT was subsequently conducted by Burroughs-Wellcome and found that AZT prolonged the lives of people with HIV.
+This study was halted early due to ethical concerns of continuing to provide participants with a placebo in the face of such striking results.
 Burroughs-Wellcome filed for a patent for AZT in 1985.
-The Anti-Infective Advisory Committee to United States Food and Drug Administration (FDA) voted ten to one to recommend the approval of AZT.
-The FDA approved the drug (via the then-new FDA accelerated approval system) for use against HIV, AIDS, and AIDS Related Complex (ARC, a now-obsolete medical term for pre-AIDS illness) on March 20, 1987.
+The Anti-Infective Advisory Committee of the United States Food and Drug Administration (FDA) voted ten to one to recommend the approval of AZT.
+The FDA approved the drug for use against HIV, AIDS, and AIDS Related Complex (ARC, a now-obsolete medical term for pre-AIDS illness) on March 20, 1987.
 The time between the first demonstration that AZT was active against HIV in the laboratory and its approval was 25 months.
+Criticism of the clinical trial and subsequent approval of AZT resurfaced in the early 2020s in a series of internet memes likely intended to discredit immunologist Dr. Anthony Fauci.

 AZT was subsequently approved unanimously for infants and children in 1990.
 AZT was initially administered in significantly higher dosages than today, typically 400 mg every four hours, day and night, compared to modern dosage of 300 mg twice daily.
-The paucity of alternatives for treating HIV/AIDS at that time unambiguously affirmed the health risk/benefit ratio, with inevitable slow, disfiguring, and painful death from HIV outweighing the drug's side-effect of transient anemia and malaise.

 Society and culture

+Until 1991, 80% of the $420 million allocated to the National Institute of Health's AIDS Clinical Trials Group, went toward studies of AZT.
+Aside from two similarly designed chemotherapies, ddI and ddC, from approval of AZT in 1987 until 1993, no other drugs against AIDS were approved, leading to criticism that research preoccupation with AZT and its close relatives, and the massive diverting of funds to such, had delayed the development of more efficacious drugs.

 In 1991, the advocacy group Public Citizen filed a lawsuit claiming that the patents were invalid.
 Subsequently, Barr Laboratories and Novopharm Ltd. also challenged the patent, in part based on the assertion that NCI scientists Samuel Broder, Hiroaki Mitsuya, and Robert Yarchoan should have been named as inventors, and those two companies applied to the FDA to sell AZT as a generic drug.
 In response, Burroughs Wellcome Co. filed a lawsuit against the two companies.
 The United States Court of Appeals for the Federal Circuit ruled in 1992 in favor of Burroughs Wellcome, ruling that even though they had never tested it against HIV, they had conceived of it working before they sent it to the NCI scientists.
-This suit was appealed up to the Supreme Court of the US, but in 1996 they declined to formally review it.
+This suit was appealed up to the Supreme Court of the US, but in 1996 the Court declined to formally review it.
 The case, Burroughs Wellcome Co. v.
 Barr Laboratories, was a landmark in US law of inventorship.

-In 2002, another lawsuit was filed challenging the patent by the AIDS Healthcare Foundation, which also filed an antitrust case against GSK as well.
+In 2002, another lawsuit was filed challenging the patent by the AIDS Healthcare Foundation, which also filed an antitrust case against GSK.
 The patent case was dismissed in 2003 and AHF filed a new case challenging the patent.

 GSK's patents on AZT expired in 2005, and in September 2005, the FDA approved three generic versions.